The Black Cauldron (film): Plot

-Following Hen Wen's trail, the four companions stumble into the underground kingdom of the Fair Folk who have Hen Wen under their protection.
+Following Hen Wen's trail, the group stumbles into the underground kingdom of the Fair Folk, who have Hen Wen under their protection.
 When the kindly King Eidilleg reveals the cauldron's location, Taran decides to destroy it.
-Eilonwy, Gurgi and Fflewddur agree to join him and Eidilleg's obnoxious right-hand man Doli is assigned to lead them to the Marshes of Morva while the Fair Folk escort Hen Wen back to Caer Dallben.
-At Morva, they learn the cauldron is held by three witches—the crafty leader Orddu, the greedy Orgoch, and the more benevolent Orwen (who falls in love with Fflewddur at first sight).
-Orddu agrees to trade the cauldron for Taran's sword and he reluctantly agrees, knowing that it will cost his chance for heroism.
-Before vanishing, the witches reveal the cauldron is indestructible, and its power can only be broken when someone willingly climbs into it, which will kill them.
-Doli angrily abandons the group.
-Although Taran feels foolish for trading the sword for nothing, his companions show their belief in him.
-Eilonwy and Taran almost kiss as Fflewddur and Gurgi happily watch.
-Suddenly they are found by the Horned King's minions who had followed them.
-Gurgi runs away before they take the cauldron and the three companions back to the castle.
-The Horned King uses the cauldron to raise the dead and his Cauldron-born army begins to pour out into the world while holding the trio prisoners in view of the cauldron.
+Eidilleg's obnoxious right-hand man Doli is assigned to lead the friends to the Marshes of Morva while the Fair Folk escort Hen Wen back to Dallben.
+At Morva, they learn the cauldron is held by three witches—leader Orddu, greedy Orgoch, and benevolent Orwen.
+Orddu agrees to trade the cauldron for Taran's sword and he reluctantly agrees.
+The witches reveal the cauldron is indestructible, and its power can only be broken when someone willingly climbs into it, which will kill them.
+Taran feels foolish for trading the sword for nothing but his companions show their belief in him.
+They are captured by the Horned King's minions and Gurgi flees.
+The Horned King uses the cauldron to raise the dead and his Cauldron-born army begins to pour out into the world.

-Gurgi, deciding not to abandon his friends this time, sneaks into the castle and rescues them.
-Taran decides to jump into the cauldron to save everyone, but Gurgi stops him and jumps in instead, killing the Cauldron-born as well as himself.
-When the Horned King spots Taran, he blames him, saying that Taran has interfered for the last time, and throws the youth toward the cauldron.
-But the cauldron is out of control and consumes the Horned King in a tunnel of fire, killing him and destroying the castle, using up all its powers forever, as the companions escape.
+Gurgi, deciding not to abandon his friends this time, rescues them.
+Taran decides to jump into the cauldron to save everyone, but Gurgi jumps in instead, killing the Cauldron-born and himself.
+The cauldron begins consuming anything within its vicinity.
+Taran is confronted by the Horned King, who attempts to sacrifice him to the Cauldron.
+Before he can succeed, the Horned King is dragged into the Cauldron and violently ripped apart, which destroys the castle.

-The three witches come to recover the now-inert Black Cauldron.
-Taran has finally realized Gurgi's true friendship while hailing him as a hero, and asks them to revive his friend in exchange for the cauldron, choosing to give up his magical sword permanently.
-Upon hearing Fflewddur's challenging remarks to demonstrate their powers, the reluctant witches honor the request, returning Gurgi to them.
-Gurgi is resurrected much to everyone's joy.
-After they reunite, he pushes Taran and Eilonwy into a kiss.
-The four friends then journey back home to Caer Dallben where Dallben and Doli watch them in a vision created by Hen Wen, and Dallben finally praises Taran for his heroism.
+The three witches arrive to recover the now-inert Black Cauldron.
+Having realized Gurgi's true friendship, Taran asks them to revive Gurgi in exchange for the cauldron, choosing to give up his sword.
+The witches honor the request and Gurgi is resurrected, much to everyone's joy.
+Taran and Eilonwy kiss and the four friends journey back home to Dallben.
+Dallben and Doli watch them in a vision created by Hen Wen, and Dallben finally praises Taran for his heroism.